amperity/greenlight/doc/releasing.md

 1. Deploy the library to Clojars: `lein deploy clojars`

-   You will need to be a member of the `amperity` organization on Clojars to push artifacts.
+   You will need to be a member of the [amperity](https://clojars.org/groups/amperity) group on Clojars to push artifacts.